Code2voyager/Code2voyager/README.md

 ## Hi , I'm Nidhi👋

-👨‍💻 Full Stack Developer | Performance Optimizer | Cloud Enthusiast 🎓 Postgraduate Degree in Web Development from Conestoga College, Canada.
+👨‍💻 Software Engineer | Performance Optimizer | Cloud Enthusiast
+🎓 Postgraduate Degree in Web Development from Conestoga College, Canada.
 🎓 Bachelor of Engineering in Computer Engineering from the University of Mumbai, India.
 💡 Passionate about transforming ideas into high-performing, scalable applications.